jaymorelli96/jaymorelli/content/about.md

 {{</html>}}

 {{<html>}}
-<h3 class="manual-me">My working hours</h3>
+<h3 class="manual-me">My working hours <span></span></h3>
 {{</html>}}
 - **Monday to Friday**: 9:00 to 18:00 UCT+00

 {{<html>}}
-<h3 class="manual-me">Structure of my day</h3>
+<h3 class="manual-me">Structure of my day <span></span></h3>
 {{</html>}}
 My peak productivity time is in the morning, making it ideal for deep-focus tasks.
 Preferably, let's schedule longer meetings post-lunch to maintain a steady workflow.
 Early standup meetings between 09:15 and 10:00 are optimal, allowing me to dive into problem-solving without interruptions.

-I kickstart my day at around 07:30, dedicating this time to studies and personal projects.
+I kickstart my day at around 07:00, dedicating this time to studies and personal projects.
 Depending on the workload, I might begin work before 09:00, but I always reserve time for personal growth.

 {{<html>}}
 <h3 class="manual-me">I work best when <span>...</span></h3>